 Air Canada & Emirates strategic partnership basics

-Air Canada & Emirates have signed a strategic partnership agreement, intended to improve travel options between Canada and the United Arab Emirates:
+Air Canada & Emirates have activated a partnership, intended to improve travel options between Canada and the United Arab Emirates.

-- Air Canada & Emirates will launch a codeshare partnership later in 2022, giving Air Canada travelers more flight options beyond Dubai, and giving Emirates travelers more flight options beyond Toronto
+As part of this, Air Canada and Emirates have launched a codeshare agreement, giving Air Canada travelers more flight options beyond Dubai, and giving Emirates travelers more flight options beyond Toronto.
+Specifically, this covers 46 destinations across North America, Asia, the Middle East, and Africa.

-- This will allow customers to book connecting travel between both airlines’ networks on a single ticket, creating more seamless check-in and baggage transfers
+The codeshare agreement allows customers to book connecting travel between both airlines’ networks on a single ticket, creating more seamless check-in and baggage transfers.
+There are also implications for Air Canada Aeroplan and Emirates Skywards members, which I’ll cover in more detail in the next section.

 This new strategic alliance is pretty interesting, because historically Canada’s government has been over-protective of Air Canada, preventing competition from foreign airlines.
 Emirates would love to add more flights to Canada, including increasing frequencies to Toronto and adding more destinations, but the Canadian government has restricted this.